fsoubes/FilterRank/rank_filters.md

 Java: 1.8.0_144, vm: 25.144-b01 Oracle Corporation

 The results of the benchmark memory usage on the image 8 bit and RGB are presented on the Fig. 12 on four boxplots.
-On the top left boxplot of the figure 12 we see that the function with the most memory usage is the median filter with a mean of 9.39MB.
+On the top left boxplot of the figure 12 we see that the function with the most memory usage is the median filter with a mean of 9.39 MB.
 The variance filter has a memory usage of 8.67 MB.
 The maximum and minimum filter are the two lowest functions with respectivly 6.89 and 5.24 MB.
 On a 8 bit image the  median and variance filter uses the most memory compared to all the functions, this seems logical because of the complexity of those two functions compared to the min/max ones even thought the difference is mimimal.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/boxploresultsmemory.png)

 #### Figure 12.
 Comparison between the Rank filter and Fast filter functions on the memory usage  collected for 1000 iterations on lena 8 bit and RGBOS : OS : Linux 4.9.0-3-amd64
 Java: 1.8.0_144, vm: 25.144-b01 Oracle Corporation

 On the figure 12 we see that the variance filter function has the most memory usage with a mean of 10 MB for 1000 iterations.
 The Maximun functions uses 7.12 MB the median and minimum uses respectivly 6.07 and 6.96 MB.
-If we compared the results based on inter-groups interpretations(top left, bot left) we can say that, for memory usage on 8 bit to RGB, the median filter goes from first to last function in memory usage, it is hard to explain this result, in fact we would have expect the opposite.
+If we compared the results based on inter-groups interpretations(top left, bottom left) we can say that, for memory usage on 8 bit to RGB, the median filter goes from first to last function in memory usage, it is hard to explain this result, in fact we would have expect the opposite.
 The other three functions have almost the same memory usage, one theory would be that the the switch between 8 bit and RGB does not impact the memory usage with those functions.
 Another would be that the iterations are not wide enough.
-The results on the Fast filter functions are presented on the boxplot top-right and bot-right.
+The results on the Fast filter functions are presented on the boxplot top-right and bottom-right.
 First we can see on the top-right boxplot that the mean of the three functions are almost the same, 9.26 MB, 8.86M and 10.21 MB, the functions use quite the same amount of memory.
-On the bot-right boxplot the same pattern applys on the memory usage, an 8bit or RGB image does not seems to have an impact on the memory usage of the functions.
+On the bottom-right boxplot the same pattern applys on the memory usage, an 8bit or RGB image does not seems to have an impact on the memory usage of the functions.
 If we have to compare the Rank and Fast filter functions in term of memory usage, we cannot say that there are significant differences between the Fast and Rank filter functions.

 # Discussion

 Four rank filter functions have been studied, the median, minimun, maximun and variance one.
 Each one of them have a particular effect.
 The median filter is used to remove speficic noise like salt and pepper.
 The min/max filters are used to show the darkest/brightest points in an image, and are often used before a skeletonize function, at last the variance filter is mainly use to distingish the edges.
 When we compare the quality of the output images between the Fast rank filter functions and the Rank ones, we do not see any difference.

 The results of the benchmark on execution speed shows that the median filter function has the most complex algorithm due to the longest time's execution.
-The max/minx filter functions have quite the same algorithm and this one is less complex than the median.
+The max/min filter functions have quite the same algorithm and this one is less complex than the median.
 The variance filter function algorithm is the fastest one between those studied.
-There is some variation between 8 bit and RGB image, this was expected because of the complexity of an RGB image compared to an 8 bit image.
+There is some variation between 8 bit and RGB images, this was expected because of the complexity of a RGB image compared to an 8 bit image.

 The results of the benchmark on memory usage shows that there is almost no differences between Rank filter and Fast filter functions.
 Also the results shows that the variance filter is the one with the hightest memory usage .
 We conclude that even if the algorithms are different this do not affect the memory usage.